Paul Byard: Architecture career

-In 1977, Byard received an architectural degree from the Graduate School of Architecture and Planning at Columbia University, after which he joined James Stewart Polshek & Associates in 1977.
+In 1977, after Byard received an architectural degree from the Graduate School of Architecture and Planning at Columbia University, he joined James Stewart Polshek & Associates.
 In 1981, he was made a partner in the firm.
 In 1989, Byard joined Charles A. Platt Partners (later known as Platt Byard Dovell White).

 While working as an architect, Byard was involved in the renovations of Carnegie Hall, the old Custom House on Bowling Green, the State Supreme Court’s Appellate Division Courthouse on Madison Square, the Cooper Union Foundation Building, and the Villard Houses.
 He also helped to design the New 42nd Street Studios, the Channel 57 building, and a mausoleum and columbarium at Green-Wood Cemetery in Brooklyn, all of which were of contemporary design.
 Byard was highly involved in the Architectural League of New York and served as president from 1989 to 1994.

 While working as an architect, Byard wrote The Architecture of Additions: Design and Regulation (W.W.
 Norton, 1998), in which he discusses the renovations of many historic buildings and exhibits his knowledge of blending old and new styles of architecture.
 At the time of his death, Byard was working on a book to be entitled Why Save This Building?
 The Public Interest in Architectural Meaning.

 In keeping with his architectural interests, Byard directed the historic preservation program at Columbia for ten years until his death.
 He also developed a third-year studio and workshop for architecture and preservation students.